dmlc/xgboost/README.md

   * Rabit program use Allreduce to communicate, and do not suffer the cost between iterations of MapReduce abstraction.
   - Programs can call rabit functions in any order, as opposed to frameworks where callbacks are offered and called by the framework, i.e. inversion of control principle.
   - Programs persist over all the iterations, unless they fail and recover.
-* Fault Tolerant: rabit dig burrows to avoid disasters
+* Reliable: rabit dig burrows to avoid disasters
   - Rabit programs can recover the model and results using synchronous function calls.

 Use Rabit